TanvirArjel/EFCore.GenericRepository/README.md

 2. It’s providing the Generic Repository through Unit of Work pattern.

-3. It has all the required methods to query your data in whatever you want without getting IQueryable<T> from the repository.
+3. It has all the required methods to query your data in whatever way you want without getting IQueryable<T> from the repository.

 4. It also has **Specification<T>** pattern support so that you can build your query dynamically i.e. differed query building.